telerik/kendo-ui-core/docs/aspnet-mvc/helpers/editor/how-to/add-max-length-validation.md

 ---
-title: Add maxlength Validation
+title: Add maxlength Validations
-page_title: Add max-length validation
+page_title: Add maxlength Validations | Kendo UI Editor HtmlHelper
-description: Add max-length validation
+description: "Define custom Kendo UI validators to check the length of the text content through custom validation rules when working with the Editor HtmlHelper in ASP.NET MVC applications."
+slug: howto_addmaxlengthvalidation_editoraspnetmvc
 ---

-# Add `maxlength` Validation
+# Add maxlength Validations

-The snippet below demonstrates how to define custom kendo validators to check the length of the text content, or the length of the HTML content, via custom validation rules.
+The example below demonstrates how to define custom Kendo UI validators to check the length of the text content, or the length of the HTML content, through custom validation rules while working with the Editor HtmlHelper in ASP.NET MVC applications.

 ###### Example